textpattern/textpattern.github.io/themes/front-end-themes.md

 ### The *pages* directory

-The *pages* directory is required.
-Two essential pages must exist in the *pages* directory: *default.txp* and *error_default.txp*.
-These two pages will be created as empty pages on import if they are missing.
+The *pages* directory is required, and two essential pages must exist:

+* pages
+  * default.txp
+  * error_default.txp
+{: .list--no-bullets style="margin-left:3%; padding-left:.5em; border-left:2px dotted #e0e0e0;"}

+If these pages are missing in a theme package, Textpattern will create them automatically as empty pages on import.

-If the entire directory is missing in a theme package, it will be created on the first import, and the essential pages will be added with their default contents.
-Updates thereafter will not overwrite the existing pages.
+If the entire directory is missing, it will also be created on the first import, and the essential pages will be added with their default contents.

+Theme updates thereafter will not overwrite the existing essential pages.

 ### The *forms* directory

-The optional *forms* directory contains form subdirectories to organize form files by type, as indicated in the [file-tree structure](#default-file-tree-structure) at top.
+The optional *forms* directory contains seven subdirectories to organize form files by type, as shown in the file tree at top.

 All form files must have unique names, both those that come in core and any custom files you create.
 Compound form names should use underscores between words.

-When the *forms* directory is used in custom theme design, eight form pages must exist in their appopriate form subdirectories.
-Here they are again by type:
+When the *forms* directory is used in custom theme design, eight form templates must exist in their appropriate form subdirectories.
+Here are the specific eight files:

-Article forms:
+* forms
+  * article
+    * article_listing.txp
+    * default.txp
+    * search_results.txp
+  * . . .
+  * comment

-  * article_listing
+    * comments.txp
-  * default
+    * comments_display.txp
-  * search_results
+    * comment_form.txp

-Comment forms:

-  * comments
+  * file
-  * comments_display
+    * files.txp
-  * comment_form
+  * link

-File forms:

-  * files
+    * plainlinks.txp

-Link forms:

-  * plainlinks
+  * . . .
+{: .list--no-bullets style="margin-left:3%; padding-left:.5em; border-left:2px dotted #e0e0e0;"}

-These form files are created as empty files on import if missing in a theme package.
-If the entire *forms* directory is missing, the core form files are created on the first import.
+If the files are missing in a theme package, Textpattern will automatically create them as empty files on first theme import.

+If the entire *forms* directory is missing, it will be created on the first import, including subdirectories and the eight theme files with default template contents.
 Updates thereafter will not overwrite the existing files.

 ### The *styles* directory

-The optional _styles_ directory contains stylesheets as `.css` files.
+The optional *styles* directory contains stylesheets as *.css* files.

-A default stylesheet, named ***default***, must exist.
-It will be created as an empty stylesheet on import if missing in the *styles* directory of a theme package.
+A default stylesheet, *default.css*, must exist.

+If the file is missing in the *styles* directory of a theme package, Textpattern will automatically create it as an empty stylesheet on first import of the theme.

-If the *styles* directory is missing in a themes package, an empty directory with a blank default stylesheet will be created on the first import; thereafter it will not be overwritten in future updates.
+If the *styles* directory is missing in a themes package, an empty directory with a blank *default.css* file will be created on the first import.

+The files will not be overwritten in future software updates.

 #  Sharing front-end themes